-TITLE: STANDARD SPEECH & TEXT A221 (2 credits)
+TITLE: STANDARD SPEECH & TEXT

 This course focuses on expansion of the voice through the basics of Standard Speech, working on rhetoric, clarity of thought and communicating complex arguments.
 As the actor understands the fundamentals of voice and articulation, application is made to classical text using Shakespeare monologues, sonnets, and scenes.